Onychectomy: Elective onychectomy

+Elective onychectomy is usually done on all toes on the front paws.
+Sometimes the rear paws are declawed as well.

+Despite the fact that it is a surgery without medical cause, in some parts of the world, particularly in Northern America, declawing was for many years a relatively standard practice, and "surveys of routine elective procedures" in 1988 and 1996 showed it was performed along with neutering in more than 20% of cases.

+Although increasingly controversial, when the procedure is presented and perceived as mundane and innocuous, non-medical reasons for this procedure can be convincing:

+Risks from scratching

+Data on relinquishment to shelters indicate that many owners reliquish cats who engage in unwanted scratching.
+For example, a survey of veterinarians in Brazil reported scratching as the second-most-given behavioural reason for abandonment of cats.

+While sometimes framed as concern for household possessions, people are indeed concerned with pain and infection, although the U.S. Centers for Disease Control do not recommend declawing, even for felines in contact with immunocompromised humans.

 Methods

 Despite the prevalence of elective onychectomy in North America, no standard practices exist regarding the surgical techniques or surgical tools used, the administration of post-operative analgesics or other follow-up care, or the optimal age or other attributes of cats undergoing the procedure.
 There are three surgical methods: scalpel blade, guillotine trimmers, and laser.

 No technique or method has been proven to eliminate the many complications associated with declawing.
 The International Society of Feline Medicine states that "Even if future improvements in surgical techniques can negate some of the adverse effects associated with declawing, iCatCare and ISFM believe this procedure is unethical other than if required to manage a medical condition and should be banned."